 - Terminal phase: During the atmospheric descent phase.

-- Lift off phase– i.e. targeting at launch point- require advance radars.
+- The lift-off phase– i.e. targeting at the launch point- requires advanced radars.

-- Generally, a BMD is a two-tier automates system which has:
+- Generally, a BMD is a two-tier automated system which has:

-- The advance radar system, Early warning system ( Also called sensors system).
+- The advanced radar system, Early warning system ( Also called sensors system).

 - Interceptor missile batteries- need to be agile, mobile and strategically located on land and sea.

 - India’s BMD development began in 1999, after the Kargil war.

 - The primary aim was to bolster India’s defence against a possible nuclear attack from Pakistan.
 It holds a place of prime importance especially when India follows ‘No first use’ policy.